BayeedHZihan/RoboSUST/README.md

-A demo website for a research-based robotics organization, RoboSUST.
+A website for a research-based robotics organization, RoboSUST.